[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Experience Points

 XP are noted next to the appropriate skill.
-If a PC does not actually have the skill in question, but has earned experience against that skill, then the skill should be placed on the PC's sheet in parentheses.
+If a character does not actually have the skill in question, but has earned experience against that skill, note the skill on the character sheet in parentheses.

 Bonus Experience Points

-PCs can be awarded bonus XP for good role playing and great ideas during the session.
-These points can be applied towards any skill the Player wishes, with approval of the GM.
-This simulates PCs studying skills in their spare time and Eureka! thoughts with regard to skill improvement.
-Players can direct their character's development with these points.
+At the referee’s discretion, characters can be awarded bonus XP for such things as good role playing and great ideas during the session.
+These points can be applied towards any skill the player wishes, with the referee’s approval.
+This simulates characters studying skills in their spare time and Eureka! moments with regard to skill improvement.
+Players can use these points to direct character development.

 Upgrading Skills and Characteristics

-At the beginning of each game session, PCs are allowed throws for skill and characteristic improvement.
-Any skill or characteristic that has earned enough prerequisite XP may be thrown for.
-In order to throw for improvement, the PC must have earned XP equal to the target skill or characteristic level.
+At the beginning of each game session, PCs are allowed to roll for skill and characteristic improvement.
+Any skill or characteristic that has earned enough prerequisite XP may be improved via rolling dice as described below.
+In order to roll for improvement, the PC must have earned XP equal to the target skill or characteristic level.
 It is not possible to upgrade any skill or characteristic by more than one level per game session.
+For example:

 Modifiers

-Modifiers apply to the throw needed for success, not to the number of XP required or to the number of dice thrown.
+Modifiers apply to the roll needed for success, not to the number of XP required or to the number of dice thrown.

-INT Bonuses: Players witrh sufficiently high INT scores receive a modifier on all throws.
+INT Bonuses: Players with sufficiently high INT scores receive a modifier on all rolls.
 This includes throws for improving all characteristics, including INT.
 Use the following modifiers:

 +1 DM if INT 5-9.